0

 The penalty system provided under Legislative Decree 231/2001 is structured into four types of penalties which may be imposed on the entity if found guilty under the Decree:

-a financial penalty is always applied when the Court finds the entity liable.
-The penalty is calculated by applying a system based on quotas, determined by the Court as to their number and amount: the number of quotas, ranging between a minimum and maximum based on the type of offence, depends on the seriousness of the crime, the degree of responsibility of the entity, the activity carried out to eliminate or minimise the consequences of the crime or to prevent the commission of further offences; the amount of each single quota ranges between a minimum of € 258,.0 to a maximum of € 1,549.00, based on the entity's financial conditions and its assets.
+financial penalty: a financial penalty is always applied when the Court finds the entity liable.
+The penalty is calculated by applying a system based on quotas, determined by the Court as to their number and amount: the number of quotas, ranging between a minimum and maximum based on the type of offence, depends on the seriousness of the crime, the degree of responsibility of the entity, the activity carried out to eliminate or minimise the consequences of the crime or to prevent the commission of further offences; the amount of each single quota ranges between a minimum of €258.00 to a maximum of €1,549.00, based on the entity's financial conditions and its assets.
+The entity alone is held liable to discharge the obligation to pay the financial penalty, by using its own assets or shared fund.
+The Decree excludes, thus - irrespective of the legal nature of the collective entity - that shareholders or associates may be held personally liable and held to pay these financial penalties using their own assets.

-disqualification measures apply, in addition to financial penalties, only when expressly provided for the offence the entity is found guilty of committing, and only when one of the following conditions applies:
+disqualification: disqualification measures apply, in addition to financial penalties, only when expressly provided for the offence the entity is found guilty of committing, and only when one of the following conditions applies:

-• the entity attained significant profit and the crime was committed by a senior manager, or by a member of staff when the commission of the crime was made possible through serious organisational shortcomings;
+➢ the entity attained significant profit and the crime was committed by a senior manager, or by a member of staff when the commission of the crime was made possible through serious organisational shortcomings;

-• in case of repeated offences.
+➢ in case of repeated offences.

 The disqualification measures under the Decree are:

-• disqualification from exercising the activity;
+➢ disqualification from exercising the activity;

-• suspension or revocation of authorisations, licences or concessions functional to committing the offence;
+➢ suspension or revocation of authorisations, licences or concessions functional to committing the offence;

-• prohibition on entering into contracts with the Public Administration, except to obtain the provision of a public service;
+➢ prohibition on entering into contracts with the Public Administration, except to obtain the provision of a public service;

-• exclusion from benefits, loans, contributions or subsidies and possible revocation of those already granted;
+➢ exclusion from benefits, loans, contributions or subsidies and possible revocation of those already granted;

-• prohibition on publicising goods or services.
+➢ prohibition on publicising goods or services.

 These discretionary measures can have permanent effect but only by way of exception; normally, they are temporary, with a duration ranging between three months to two years, and concern the specific activity carried out by the entity committing the offence.
 They may also be applied by way of interim measure, prior to conviction, on demand by the Public Prosecutor, when there is strong evidence of the entity's liability and there are substantiated and specific elements that point to a concrete possibility for the entity to further commit offences of the same kind as the one for which proceedings were instigated;

-a conviction is always followed by confiscation of the price or the proceeds of the crime or of assets or other items of equivalent value.
+confiscation: a conviction is always followed by confiscation of the price or the proceeds of the crime or of assets or other items of equivalent value.
 The notion of proceeds of crime was defined by the Joint Divisions of the Court of Cassation (see Criminal Court of Cassation, Joint Divisions, No. 26654 of 27 March 2008) as a financial advantage, immediately and directly deriving from the crime, materially determined net of the actual benefit attained by the victim within the scope of a contractual relationship with the entity; the Joint Divisions further specified that this definition must exclude any parameter defined by corporate standards, and thus such proceeds cannot be deemed equivalent to the net return realised by the entity (except in the case, set forth by law, when the entity is in receivership).
-The Court of Naples (Order of 26 July 2007) established that the concept of proceeds must also include the nonreduction of assets caused by the avoidance of outlays for costs that should otherwise have been borne by the entity.
+The Court of Naples (Order of 26 July 2007) established that the concept of proceeds must also include the non-reduction of assets caused by the avoidance of outlays for costs that should otherwise have been borne by the entity.
 Legislative Decree No. 202 of 29 October 2016 was introduced to implement Directive 2014/42/EU on the freezing and confiscation of instrumentalities and proceeds of crime in the European Union.

-publication of the sentence of conviction may be ordered when the conviction includes a disqualification measure; it consists in the publication of the sentence of conviction one time only, either in the form of an excerpt or in full, on one or more of the newspapers indicated by the Court in the sentence of conviction, and by hanging posters containing the sentence of conviction in the municipality where the entity has its registered office, and publication costs are borne by the entity.
+publication of the sentence of conviction: publication of the sentence of conviction may be ordered when the conviction includes a disqualification measure; it consists in the publication of the sentence of conviction one time only, either in the form of an excerpt or in full, on one or more of the newspapers indicated by the Court in the sentence of conviction, and by hanging posters containing the sentence of conviction in the municipality where the entity has its registered office, and publication costs are borne by the entity.

 Though applied to a criminal process, all the penalties are administrative in nature.
 The framework of penalties laid down under the Decree is very strict, especially as disqualification measures can considerably restrict the entity's normal business activities, preventing the entity from accessing business opportunities.
+The statute of limitations applies to the administrative penalties imposed on the entity starting on the fifth year of the date in which the crime was committed.
+The final judgement of conviction of the entity is entered in the national records of administrative penalties arising from a crime.

 1.7.
 Events that modify the entity